kmikawa/adobe-ps-api-sdk-sample/README.md

 #### Create Photoshop API credential

-1. [Create a credential](https://developer.adobe.com/photoshop/api/signup/?ref=signup) in order to use Photoshop API.
-When creating a credential, a zip file will be automatically downloaded.
+1. [Sing up](https://developer.adobe.com/photoshop/api/signup/?ref=signup) to create a credential in order to use Photoshop API.
+When creating a credential, a zip file (*config.zip*) will be automatically downloaded.
 It contains your private key (*private.key*).
 Please store the private key securely, since Adobe does not retain a copy of it.

 #### Prepare Storage